uglyb0nes/readmeh/README.md

 * [License](#license)

 ## Description
-A simple command line applicaiton to quickly & easily generate README files!
+A simple command line application to quickly & easily generate README files.

 ## Installation
-Simply clone the repo to a local file on your machine.
+Clone the repository to a local file on your machine.
 Must have Node.js installed.

 ## Usage
 Using your terminal, navigate into the folder containing the cloned repository.
 Run command 'node index' to initialize prompt sequence.
 Once you are finished filling in the prompts, a README.md file will be created in your folder.